 What is the Orbis-Cascade Alliance?

 Here is a map with links to each Summit library.
 You may go directly to any Summit library to check out materials which they own.
-You simply need to go to the Circulation Desk with your George Fox University student ID card and log into your library account.
+You simply need to go to their Circulation Desk with your George Fox University student ID card.
+You may be asked to log into your library account.

 How can I request GFU material that is already checked out?

-- Option 2: Use the blue "REQUEST" button in Foxtrax and follow the directions to place a hold.
+- Option 2: Click the Request link on the item record in Primo and follow the prompts.
 When the current borrower returns the material, if you are next on the hold list, the material will be sent to the location you designated.
-You will be notified via e-mail of its availability.
+You will be notified via e-mail when it becomes available.

 How can I request material that is not owned by either GFU or Summit?

 From the GFU library home page click on the Interlibrary Loan link.
 In the first paragraph, click on the link, "Log in to your interlibrary loan account here".
 Fill out the form with the required information.
 When you send the form it will be routed to the proper person at the Newberg Campus library for processing.
 You will be notified via e-mail when your materials have arrived.
 Interlibrary loan material can take up to 2-3 weeks to arrive, though usually it's faster.